Airport Carbon Accreditation: Official endorsements

 The initiative is a direct consequence of the resolution on Climate Change adopted in June 2008 by the ACI EUROPE annual assembly, and has been endorsed by both the European Civil Aviation Conference and EUROCONTROL.
 The administration of Airport Carbon Accreditation is overseen by an independent Advisory Board, members of which include representatives of the United Nations Framework Convention for Climate Change (UNFCCC), United Nations Environment Programme (UNEP), European Civil Aviation Conference (ECAC), the European Commission, EUROCONTROL, Federal Aviation Administration (FAA) and Manchester Metropolitan University.
 On 30 November 2011 it was announced that the International Civil Aviation Organization (ICAO) was also formally supporting the programme, and taking a seat on the independent advisory board.

 In addition to European Commission participation on the Advisory Board, the then European Commission Vice President responsible for Transport Siim Kallas has strongly supported the scheme, participating in the presentation of accreditation certificates at several European Airports, including Charles de Gaulle, Orly, Brussels and Budapest Airports.
-He has also stated that he believes the initiative is playing a crucial role in helping move European aviation onto a more sustainable footing.
+He has also stated that he believes the initiative "is playing a crucial role in helping move European aviation onto a more sustainable footing."

-Carbon standard Airport Carbon Accreditation going global
+Global use

 The programme has expanded beyond Europe on 30 November 2011, having been formally extended to the Asia-Pacific region at ACI Airport Exchange conference in Abu Dhabi, organised by ACI ASIA-PACIFIC.
 The first airport to become accredited within this region was Abu Dhabi International Airport which achieved 'Mapping' level.
 Since then, 38 airports from the region joined the community of accredited airports.

 The programme was further extended with the African region of ACI joining the community in June 2013.
 The launch of Airport Carbon Accreditation in Africa was coupled with the official certification of the first African airport to the programme, Enfidha-Hammamet International Airport in Tunisia, which was certified at the 'Mapping' level.

 In June 2014, at ACI EUROPE's Annual Congress in Frankfurt the Airport Carbon Accreditation programme celebrated two important milestones in its story: its 5th anniversary together with crossing the threshold of 100 airports participating in the programme.

 Shortly thereafter, in fall 2014, the programme became global, with its official launch in North America, followed by its introduction in the region of Latin America and the Caribbean.
 Having already achieved significant results in 5 continents, the launch of Airport Carbon Accreditation in this region, in partnership with ACI Latin America & the Caribbean, marked the decisive moment when the programme became the global standard for carbon management at airports.

-In 2015, a new interactive website – www.airportco2.org was launched at the end of Year 6 of Airport Carbon Accreditation – the year of the global expansion of the programme.
+In 2015, a new interactive website, www.airportco2.org, was launched at the end of Year 6 of Airport Carbon Accreditation – the year of the global expansion of the programme.
 This microsite was created to promote the programme in more accessible language and to communicate the annual results achieved by participating airports.
 It continues to present key figures from the programme, both globally and per region, in a more visual and engaging way.